CadenzaProject/cadenzaproject.github.io/docs/clip1/data_baseline/clip1_baseline.md

 ### A1.
 Differences Baseline implementation v/s original SA-STOI
 1. The original SA-STOI model is based on a U-NET music source separation model (MSS) and MATLAB functions to compute the vocal features.
-For our baseline, we replaced the U-NET MSS for the HDemucs model which reported higher performance in MUSDB-18 benchmark.
+For our baseline, we replaced the U-NET MSS with the HDemucs model which reported higher performance in MUSDB-18 demixing benchmark.
 The model was ported to Python using the functions available to compute the same features as the original SA-STOI.

-2. The original SA-STOI model was trained 140 audio segments, each scored by 17 participants.
+2. The original SA-STOI model was trained on 140 audio segments, each scored by 17 participants.
 The final intelligibility score corresponds to the average across all 17 scores.
 Our ported model was trained on more than 8000 audio segments, each scored by a single participant.
 For details of the dataset, please refer to the [dataset description](data)